kunal-jaggi/android-m-permissions-forward/README.md

 ### Introduction

 MyContacts app will query the ContactsProvider component to retrieve all stored contacts.
 It needs READ_CONTACTS Permission.
-Although this app is designed for pre M devices, but we will install it on an M virtual device.
-On Android M, you can turn off the permissions from the settings screen.
-You will notice how Android M will return an empty data set with no contacts.
+Although this app is designed for pre M devices, but we will install it on an Android M virtual device.
+On Android M, you can turn off app permissions from the settings screen (see screenshot 3).
+This will not cause our app to crash or throw SecurityException.
+You will notice how Android M will return an empty data set with no contacts (see screenshot 4).
 You can read more about it on the
 [Android Advocate
 blog](https://android-advocate.blogspot.com/b/post-preview?token=zms-Bk4BAAA.NzPztJ5XnM_AZnQcHoqMLA.3gQ8DZTXGH-vzBalTp-n8w&postId=6821580290362654196&type=POST).